lodeguns/FuzzyAdaptiveBinarization/CNN-Binarization/README.md

+These two models are no longer accounted in the final version of the paper.
+The implementations remains included in the repository just for knowledge.
 The CNNs for binarization are linked in this repository.
 [Le-Net5](/CNN-Binarization) implementation is provided in the .tar.gz, while the [RED-Net](https://github.com/ajgallego/document-image-binarization) is linked to the authors GitHub.
 For what is concerning RED-Net(U-net), in this paperwork, their pre-trained model is used for comparisons.